Wild Mother with 2 Joeys - L. D'Arcy

 Arnica – a couple of drops in the mouth (6 cc every 3-4 hours)

 As a general rule, ringtail joeys first into care need careful handling – many are lost on their first night in.
 If the joey is less than 60 grams, then extra care must be taken.
-Place the baby in a pouch, and gently warm to an ambient temperature of 28 to 32 C.
+Place the baby in a pouch, and gently warm to an ambient temperature of 28 to 32 C. These milk rates are based on using Divetelact but there are many other types of milk products available - read the packaging before making up.

 45 grams to 60 grams